-In the first quarter of 2017, we reached an agreement with the Price and Reimbursement Committee of the Italian National Medicines Agency (Agenzia Italiana del Farmaco, or AIFA) resolving all of AIFA's claims relating to sales of TYSABRI in excess of the reimbursement limit for prior periods for an aggregate repayment of approximately EUR37.4 million.
-As a result of this agreement we have agreed to dismiss the appeal and in the first quarter of 2017 we recognized EUR41.8 million (approximately \$44.6 million) in revenues for sales which were previously deferred.
+In the first quarter of 2017, we reached an agreement with the Price and Reimbursement Committee of the Italian National Medicines Agency (Agenzia Italiana del Farmaco, or AIFA) resolving all of AIFA's claims relating to sales of TYSABRI in excess of the reimbursement limit for prior periods.
+As a result, in the first quarter of 2017 we recognized EUR41.8 million (approximately \$45.0 million) in revenues for sales which were previously deferred.
 These amounts were previously accrued for and included in the table above in Other.

-For additional information regarding our agreement with AIFA relating to sales of TYSABRI in Italy, please read Note 18, Litigation, to these financial statements.
+For additional information regarding our agreement with AIFA relating to sales of TYSABRI in Italy, please read Note 20, Litigation, to our consolidated financial statements included in our 2016 Form 10-K.

-16. Investments in Variable Interest Entities
+17. Investments in Variable Interest Entities